Maintenance tips for eliminating valve failures

 Step 5: Test Main Valve Diaphragm

 Depending on system pressure, usage and minerals in the water, main valve diaphragms can last for years.
 Generally they do not catastrophically fail instantly unless there is something in the line that does not belong there.
-Typically, diaphragms just wear out over time or due to mineral buildup.
+Typically, pressure reducing valve diaphragms just wear out over time or due to mineral buildup.
 A simple test to ensure your diaphragm is still intact is to isolate the pilot system so no water can get into the valve cover, and remove the bonnet top plug or open bleed valve on top of the position indicator.
 The main valve will open, discharging all of the water in the bonnet as it does.
 Once the valve is wide open, the water should stop flowing.
 If water continues to flow even with valve wide open, it would be an indication that the diaphragm is leaking.
 This would require removing the main valve bonnet and closely inspecting the diaphragm.

 Step 6: Check Pilot Diaphragm